kzahel/kzahel.github.io/_posts/2013-08-15-spotify-skip-track-extension.md

 [chrome web store link](https://chrome.google.com/webstore/detail/cioodogigbffcemogihoifckgacjaakc).
 The source code is also on [github](https://github.com/kzahel/skip-track-extension).

 Make sure to set a keyboard shortcut for easiest use (go to the [chrome extensions page](chrome://extensions) and on the bottom click "Keyboard shortcuts".
 Enjoy!

+I'm working on a more [featurefull extension](https://github.com/kzahel/spotify-web-extension) that will allow you to do more than just skip tracks :-)